brittanyjoiner15/eui-event-template/docs/mixpanel.md

 ### How to set it up?

+- On the Mixpanel dashboard, create a project and get the project token.

-- Run `npm install --save mixpanel-browser` or `yarn add mixpanel-browser` to install the package
+- On your machine, navigate to your project directory and in the terminal, run the following command `npm install --save mixpanel-browser` or `yarn add mixpanel-browser` to install the package
 - After installing the package, open your text editor,
-    - In App.js, paste the following code:
+    - In App.js, start using Mixpanel in your project:
     ```
     import mixpanel from 'mixpanel-browser';
     // or with require() syntax: